viafintech/waitforservices/README.md

     $ ./waitforservice -help
     Usage of ./waitforservices:
-      -httpport=0: wait for an http request if target port is given port -ignoreport=0: don't wait for services on this port to be up -timeout=60: time to wait for all services to be up (seconds)
+      -httpport=0: wait for an http request if target port is given port -ignoreport=0: don't wait for services on these ports to be up (separated by comma) -timeout=60: time to wait for all services to be up (seconds)

     Attempt to connect to all TCP services linked to a Docker container (found via their env vars) and wait for them to accept a TCP connection.

+    Multiple ports can be ignored by separating them via comma, e.g. waitforservices -ignoreport=8000,8001,8002

     When an <httpport> is specified, for services running on <httpport>, after a successful TCP connect, do an HTTP request and wait until it's done.
 This